carterdcode/InstagramContentGenerator/README.md

 # InstagramContentGenerator

-Generate text based instagram posts, with the option to open instagram website and post them.
+Generate instagram posts, with the option to open instagram website and post them.

 ## Table of Contents